djlynux/speke4hbbtv/README.md

 ## Installation

-You can use this cloudformation template to deploy the reference server in your AWS account.
+You may be able to use this cloudformation template [speke4hbbtv-build.template](speke4hbbtv-build.template) to deploy the reference server in your AWS account.
+We recommend you to build your own package.

 If you want to build the entire package by yourself, follow the steps below.